Shadowtrance/TactilityWebsite/docs/building-tactility.md

 ### Windows

-Install WSL and open the Ubuntu application from your start menu, then follow the Linux guide:
+Install WSL and open the Ubuntu application from your start menu, then follow the Linux guide below.

+Note: It was reported that building the project from somewhere in `/mnt/c/` does not work.
+Use a folder somewhere in the home directory instead (`cd ~`).

 ### Linux